-What are Implants / Transcervical Sterilization?
+What Is Transcervical Sterilization?

-How does a the Essure Implant work?
+How Did The Essure Implant work?

-How is a Transcervical Sterilization performed?
+How Was Transcervical Sterilization performed?

-What are the advantages?
+What were the advantages?

 - No surgery, burning or anesthesia